Pilar-Tecnologico/course-4-task-2/README.md

 You can get your personal API Key [here](https://api.nasa.gov/).

+## Project structure
+For every endpoint made, you must follow the code structure we learned in class.

+Router -> Controller -> Services

 ## Endpoints
 It is required that you code all the specified endpoints below using the NASA APIs.